rhiannonevans/Wafer-Scale-Laser-Integration/README.md

 # Wafer-Scale-Laser-Integration
 Intended for use with measurement .cvs of the following types and expected data:
-- Optical Spectrum Analysis (OSA): 1+ Sweeps, for each we record a single temperature and current, an array of input wavelengths (swept over) and associated optical power output
+- Optical Spectrum Analysis (OSA): Sorted in sweeps (number unlimited), for each we record a single temperature and current, and an array of input wavelengths (swept over) and associated optical power outputs.
-- Power-Current-Voltage (LIV)
+- Power-Current-Voltage (LIV): Current, voltage, and temperature is all-inclusive, power is channel-specific (supports up to 4 channels).
-- Wavelength Meter (WLM): Identical to LIV, with the addition of wavelength and temperature readings for each datapoint.
+- Wavelength Meter (WLM): Identical to LIV, with the addition of wavelength (all-inclusve).